Kamloops – 654 Fortune Drive

 • I wish more information was put out for people who oppose this.
 The ignorance and lack of empathy in this town is scary.
 I believe this is a great idea!

-Nicole Trista asked almost 3 years ago
+Nicole Trista asked over 3 years ago

 Thank you for your support.
 It is very much appreciated.